Kneaded That

 Storage

-For longer storage, freeze the baked cookies in a freezer-safe bag for up to 2 months.
-To refresh them, let thaw in the refrigerator overnight or pop into a 300°F oven for a few minutes.
+• Freeze the baked cookies in a freezer-safe bag for up to 2 months.
+To refresh, thaw at room temperature or warm in a 300°F oven for a few minutes.

 • Overhead picture of brown butter snickerdoodle cookies stacked on each other.